amirsalaar/python-service-template/README.md

 1. If you prefer another Python version, `.python-version` file can be updated to reflect the preferred Python version.
     Otherwise, you can run `pyenv local | xargs pyenv install` to install the recommended version mentioned in `.python-version`
     (see [Python Version Management](#python-version-management) section for more information).
-2. Create and activate a virtual environment with `poetry shell` (see [Package Management](#package-management) section for more information).
+2. Create and activate a virtual environment with `uv venv` and `source .venv/bin/activate` (see [Package Management](#package-management) section for more information).
-3. After creating and activating your virtual environment, you can install the dependencies with `poetry install`.
+3. After creating and activating your virtual environment, you can install the dependencies with `uv sync`.
 4. Install the pre-commit hooks with `pre-commit install` (see [Pre-commit Hooks](#pre-commit-hooks) section for more information).
 5. Update the `README.md` file with your new project information.
-6. Update the `[tool.poetry]` section of `pyproject.toml` file with your new project information.
+6. Update the `[project]` section of `pyproject.toml` file with your new project information.

 # Python Version Management